 This post contains affiliate links.
 This means that I make a small commission off of purchases made through my links at no extra charge to you.
 All opinions are my own.
-Thank you for supporting the companies that support A Prioritized Marriage!

 Last weekend I went to the wedding reception of my best friend's little sister.
 Being me, I always purchase wedding and bridal shower gifts with a specific goal in mind.
 I try to gift the happy couple with something that will contribute to a strong and happy marriage relationship.
 Kitchen gadgets, bathroom towels and pillows are all great gifts, but I like to give date night ideas or in this case, one of my very favorite books.

 I always wish that I could buy each of these books and gift them in a bundle to every couple in my life, but unfortunately, I'm not made of money.
 Two of the books are more for parents so they may be better gifted at a baby shower, but I'm including them in this list anyway.

 If I had to pick a favorite, The Five Love Languages would probably be it.
 I took the quiz years ago but never read the book until it was required for one of the classes I took for my major the semester after we got married, I've read it every year since and each time I read it, I take the test again because my love languages have shifted over the years.
 Along with reading this book, I would share three suggestions for making the most of the love languages in your marriage.

 Learn your love languages.
 Take the quiz with your spouse. it makes a great date night activity, and take note of what each of your languages is.

 Speak your spouse's language.
 At the beginning of every week, think of one thing that you can do in the coming week to let your spouse know you love them in the love language that they recognize.